Do multivitamins have side effects? The answer is a little more complicated than a strict yes or no.

 Also, there are significant differences in supplement amounts and other ingredients when comparing one multivitamin to another.

-We analyzed 30 best-selling multivitamins on amazon.co.uk to get a more detailed look at what was inside of them.
+We analysed 30 best-selling multivitamins on amazon.co.uk to get a more detailed look at what was inside of them.
 We excluded any products that weren’t actually multivitamins and were duplicates of each other.

 What we found was that every one of the multivitamins we examined could have side effects.
 Every single one contained unnecessary ingredients that are known to cause side effects to at least a small part of the population.